Berkay-Kuzu/Harry-Potter/README.md

 # Harry-Potter
 Harry Potter Quiz App

 This is a Harry Potter quiz app built with MVC design pattern.
-Along with UIKit, I used AVFoundation library to listen Harry Potter theme song while answering the questions.
+I used AVFoundation library so that the users are able to listen Harry Potter theme song while answering the questions.